Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 Once you arrive at the radiation center, the radiotherapy team will position you on a table.
 Some protective shields might be used to reduce the exposure of other areas to radiation.

-The machine that delivers the radiation beams is called a linear accelerator. it points the beams at a specific location of your body and moves to change angles to avoid exposing a single part of the skin to the beams.
+The machine that delivers the radiation beams is called a linear accelerator.
+This is because it points the beams at a specific location of your body and moves to change angles to avoid exposing a single part of the skin to the beams.

 After getting a few sessions, your physician will be closely monitored to see how your body responds to treatment.